sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 ### Invest and earn free dividends

 I love every month when I see dividends earned in my portfolio.
-This is absolutely passive for just owning the best businesses you trust the most.
-Just drop me a comment if you want me to write another article on what are my favorite business I invest in.
+This is absolutely passive.
+You get paid for just owning the best businesses you trust the most.
+It is very easy to start and requires minimum knowledge to get going.

+Just drop me a comment if you want me to write another article on what are my favorite businesses I invest in.

-But as far as how to invest in stocks, ETFs - I recommend these platforms if you are just starting -
+But as far as how to invest - I recommend these platforms if you are just starting:

 #### [Acorns Review](http://ngninja.com/posts/acorns-review-2019)<br/>
 #### [M1 Finance Review](http://ngninja.com/posts/m1-finance-review-2019) <br/>